elekric/test/README.md

 # test
-This is a test reporistory.
+This is a test repository.